oreotikii/bambuddy/README.md

 | `4` | Go to Cloud Profiles |
 | `5` | Go to Settings |
 | `?` | Show keyboard shortcuts |

+### Mobile Support

+Bambuddy is fully responsive and works on phones and tablets.
+On screens smaller than 768px:

+- **Hamburger Menu**: Tap the menu icon in the top-left to open the navigation drawer
+- **Touch-Friendly**: All buttons and controls are sized for easy tapping (44px minimum touch targets)
+- **Responsive Layouts**: Pages automatically adapt to smaller screens
+- **Horizontal Scrolling Filters**: Filter bars scroll horizontally on mobile
+- **Context Menus**: Tap the three-dot icon on archive cards to access actions (replaces right-click)

+#### Testing Mobile View

+To test on desktop, use Chrome DevTools:
+1. Press F12 to open DevTools
+2. Click the device icon (or press Ctrl+Shift+M)
+3. Select a mobile device from the dropdown

+### External Sidebar Links

+Add custom links to external tools directly in the sidebar navigation.
+Useful for quick access to:
+- OctoPrint, Mainsail, or other print management tools
+- Spoolman, Obico, or monitoring dashboards
+- Documentation or reference sites

+#### Adding External Links

+1. Go to **Settings** > scroll to **Sidebar Links**
+2. Click **Add Link**
+3. Enter:
+   - **Name**: Display name for the link
+   - **URL**: Full URL to the external site
+   - **Icon**: Choose from built-in icons or upload a custom SVG
+4. Click **Save**

+#### Managing Links

+- **Reorder**: Drag links by the grip handle to reorder (can be mixed with internal nav items)
+- **Edit**: Click the pencil icon to modify a link
+- **Delete**: Click the trash icon to remove a link

+External links open in an embedded iframe within Bambuddy.
+Some sites may not allow iframe embedding due to security policies.

 ### Dashboard Widgets